What the **** is a bøfsandwich?

 Enjoy – or velbekomme as we say in Denmark

 Who are De Brune Riddere?

-De Brune Riddere (translates to The Brown Knights), is a small non-profit outfit, that spend their free time and own money, traveling, tasting, and rating the best tasting gravy-doused bøfsandwiches in all of Denmark, called: Danmarks Bedste Bøfsandwich (the best bøfsandwich of Denmark).
-All their reviews are posted on facebook, and once per year in January they announce the best tasting one of the previous year on national Danish television.
+De Brune Riddere (translates to The Brown Knights), is a small non-profit outfit, that spend their free time and own money, traveling, tasting, and rating the best tasting gravy-doused bøfsandwiches in all of Denmark.
+Their mission is called: Danmarks Bedste Bøfsandwich (the best bøfsandwich of Denmark) and all their reviews are posted on facebook.
+Once per year in January they announce the best tasting one of the previous year on national Danish television.